melissakinsey/employee-schema/README.md

 This tool helps manage a company's employees using node, inquirer, and MySQL.

 ## Project Repo & Demo
-The[code for this employee tracker](https://github.com/melissakinsey/employee-schema) is housed on GitHub.
+The [code for this employee tracker](https://github.com/melissakinsey/employee-schema) is housed on GitHub.

 ## User Story
 *AS A* business owner *I WANT TO* view and manage the departments, roles, and employees in my company *SO I CAN* organize and plan my business.